 One potential side-effect of abnormal uterine bleeding (AUB) is anemia, when you don’t have enough red blood cells in your blood.
 If you have untreated anemia, you can even suffer organ damage!

 But how do you know if your bleeding is unusually heavy?
 For our purposes, you should talk to your doctor if you have to change your tampon or pad every hour.
 Or if you have symptoms like heavy overnight bleeding that stains your bedding.
-During a normal period, for comparisons, you can expect to change your tampon or pad every three hours.
+During a normal period, for comparison, you can expect to change your tampon or pad every three hours.
 And some women may even go longer, especially towards the end of the cycle.

 Causes of Heavy Bleeding